Monitoring and Troubleshooting AWS Cloud

 Alarms can be triggered when certain values of the metrics are crossed so that corrective action can be taken.
 In addition to this, dashboards are available with metrics for almost every AWS service that is used.

-Amazon CloudWatch Logs allows to monitor and store logs from various sources.
-CloudWatch Logs can monitor the logs from EC2 instances, monitor for errors in the applications.
+Amazon CloudWatch Logs allows admins to monitor and store logs from various sources.
+CloudWatch Logs can monitor the logs from EC2 instances, and monitor for errors in the applications.

 Some important concepts about CloudWatch Logs are:

-- Log group – a set of log streams that have the same policies with regards to retention, monitoring or access control
+- Log group: a set of log streams that have the same policies about retention, monitoring, or access control

 Amazon CloudWatch Logs Insights allows to interactively search and analyze the log data from CloudWatch Logs using a purpose-built query language.
 Amazon CloudWatch Logs Insights can automatically discover fields in the logs from various AWS services like Route 53 or VPC.